 The History of Architecture in Miami

-Have you ever wondered why there are multiple different styles of architecture throughout the buildings located amongst Miami?
+Have you ever wondered why there are multiple different styles of architecture throughout the buildings located in Miami?
 Can you guess what inspired any of the different themes and changing aesthetics?
 Miami has become its own little beautiful melting-pot of culture, art, and architecture.
-Therefore, in order to dig deep into the history of architecture in Miami, we must first discovery and acknowledge the dynamics behind this great city!
-Through the vision of the creators, styles of architecture and constructions have evolved over different eras.
+Therefore, in order to dig deep into the history of architecture in Miami, we must first discover and acknowledge the dynamics behind this great city!
+Through the vision of the creators, styles of architecture and construction have evolved over different eras.
 By the same token, the ideas of these historic architects, shaped the paradise that we all enjoy today.
 To explore this, let’s dive a little deeper, and form a clear vision of how the foundation of this city was formed.
 Are you ready?!
 Step into my time machine…Our first stop; the 1800s!

 History Shaped Over Time

 Miami was founded all the way back in 1896!
 This led into the Florida land-boom in the 1920’s, which was followed by the post-depression development of 1929.
 Simultaneously, Miami was also being hit with hurricanes, enduring economic declines, AND surviving two World-Wars!
 Despite it all, each period of growth was associated with important moments of social change.
 The first notable change consisted of the transformations of the land.
 As a result, this action laid the foundation for Miami’s urbanism.
-Urbanism; referring to the characteristic way of life of city dwellers.
+Urbanism; refers to the characteristic way of life of city dwellers.
 In addition to this, the coastal chain became an ideal and desired landscape.
 Can you blame them?